Elisabetta Terabust

 Elisabetta Terabust (5 August 1946 – 5 February 2018) was an Italian ballerina and company director.
 She trained at the Teatro dell'Opera di Roma and worked for the London Festival Ballet (now the English National Ballet) and the Ballet National de Marseille.
-Terabust served as was director of the Teatro dell'Opera di Roma, La Scala, MaggioDanza of the Maggio Musicale Fiorentino and of the Corps de ballet at the Teatro di San Carlo at various points between 1990 and 2009.
+Terabust served as director of the Teatro dell'Opera di Roma, La Scala, MaggioDanza of the Maggio Musicale Fiorentino and of the Corps de ballet at the Teatro di San Carlo at various points between 1990 and 2009.
 The primary ballet rehearsal room at the Teatro dell'Opera Di Roma Dancing School was renamed for her.